LKRG performs runtime integrity checking of the Linux kernel and detection of security vulnerability exploits against

 LKRG also provides security through diversity, much like running an uncommon OS kernel would, yet without the usability drawbacks of actually running an uncommon OS.
 As free LKRG becomes somewhat popular and possibly starts being deliberately bypassed by some exploits, we might introduce paid LKRG Pro as a means to fund the project and provide further diversity (with Pro's smaller userbase being beneficial), extra and specialized functionality, and maybe distro-specific binary builds.

 Like any software, LKRG may contain bugs and some of those might even be new security vulnerabilities.
 Moreover, usage of any out-of-tree kernel module involves risk of incompatibilities with the specific kernel version/build, and LKRG is no exception.
 We test LKRG across a wide range of kernel versions, but obviously not with future kernel versions, with which LKRG might or might not work right.
-You need to weigh the benefits vs. risks of using LKRG, considering that LKRG is most useful for systems that realistically, despite of this being a best practice for security, won't be promptly rebooted into new kernels (nor live-patched) whenever a new kernel vulnerability is discovered.
+You need to weigh the benefits vs. risks of using LKRG, considering that LKRG is most useful on systems that realistically, despite of this being a best practice for security, won't be promptly rebooted into new kernels (nor live-patched) whenever a new kernel vulnerability is discovered.